fullmetalbrackets/deno-blog/README.md

-This is just a mirror of [my blog](https://arieldiaz.codes) made with the Deno-Blog template and hosted on Deno Deploy.
+This is just a mirror of [my blog](https://arieldiaz.codes) made with [Deno-Blog](https://github.com/denoland/deno_blog) boilerplate and hosted on Deno Deploy.